 Personalize Your Messages

-Address your patients by name in your messages.
+Your patients want to feel like they aren’t just another name on a file.
+So, address your patients by name in your messages.
 Use personal and friendly language without being corny.
 Try something like, “Hello (patient’s name).
 It’s time for your annual checkup.
 We’d like to see you on (date) at (time).
 Please respond ‘YES’ if this works for you.
 Or please call us at (phone number).”
+Make your template sound as personalized as possible and include all the relevant information without being too wordy.
+While many patients will know it is an automated message, the more personalized it sounds, the better it will be received.

 Find the Right Cadence